MAINTENANCE AND CHECKS

 BATTERY AND SAFETY PRECAUTIONS

-Charge the battery pack for at least 6 hours before using your new pedal assist bicycle for the first time or until the charge led on the charger turn green.
+Charge the battery pack for 3 to 4 hours before using your new pedal assist bicycle for the first time or until the charge led on the charger turn green.

 To install the battery, slide the battery pack onto the bike rack steadily and then lock it into the rack with the supplied key.

 Switch on the battery power when ready for usage.
 Switch off the battery power when the bicycle is not in use.